polgarp/polgarp.github.io/_posts/Blog/2023-07-06-Yet-another-post-on-designer-job-titles.md

 They can be called UX or user or design researchers.
 I do prefer UX researcher though.
 While UX is hard to design for, it makes sense that it can be investigated, understood, and evaluated.
 User research sounds to focus too much on the users themselves, rather than the use and the context of use.
 Design research on the other hand sounds like focusing too much on the artifacts and validation.
 Both user and design research are parts of the broader UX research discipline.
 Compared to user and design, UX research also sounds more connected to the things the company does.

-Research is sometimes a scary word (sounds like something taking too much time), but I like that it implies at least some objectivity and rigor, which most product teams and product development process needs.
+Research is sometimes a scary word (sounds like something taking too much time), but I like that it implies at least some objectivity and rigor, which most product teams and product development process needs anyway.

-There is also market research, which is usually a marketing team, with a different goal - though UX researchers should be able to do some marketing research.
+There is also market research, which is usually in the marketing team, with a different goal - though UX researchers should be able to do some marketing research.
 The chief differentiator seems to be whether a research team uses focus groups (market researchers) or never uses focus groups (UX researchers).

-As research matures, there is always the question of why it's not more cross-disciplinary and less connected to the design team, which is a fair question.
+As research matures, there is always the question of why it's not more cross-disciplinary and less connected to the design team, which is a great question.
 I'd love to see more research teams that bring together market researchers, user researchers, and data analysts, enabling a more strategic level research - but not many orgs I know of succeeded in this.

 ### Verb vs Noun (Design vs Designer and Research vs Researcher)

 Sometimes I talk to people, who think only designers design.
 Sometimes I talk to people who think everyone designs.

 In short, everyone designs (verb) the product, as everyone participating is making decisions that have an impact on the final product.
 Designing means planning with a specific purpose in mind.
 Things like system architecture are designed (with usually little input from designers).
 Designers shouldn't feel worried about not owning this verb.
-Designers still trained to create the design (noun) - driving, leading, facilitating, doing - designing it.
+Designers are still trained to create the design (noun) - driving, leading, facilitating, doing - so designing it.

-But the fact that "everyone is a designer" doesn't mean that everyone would participate equally (or participate at all) in making decisions about user flows, layout interaction details, or typography.
+But the fact that "everyone is a designer" doesn't mean that everyone would participate equally (or participate at all) in making decisions about user flows, layout, interaction details, or typography.
 Good designers include others but keep their hands on the driving wheel.

 With research, it's even more muddy.
 Product managers should talk to users and do their own research to develop product sense and intuition.
 Sales teams research customers too, and so do some other teams.
 This doesn't mean it's the same research as a UX researcher would do, and ideally, product teams should have access to multiple types of research that supports their discovery process and decision making.
-There is no role conflict here, just researchers shouldn't grip too tightly researching (the verb), while sharing their approach and result and work towards rigor.
+There is no role conflict here, just researchers shouldn't grip too tightly researching (the verb), while sharing their approach and results and help the organization work towards better and more rigor.

 Also, great design teams strive to increase their impact, meaning they'll teach others how to work with design and research, enabling themselves to focus where deeper expertise is needed.
 This is how design gets more infused into an org's thinking.